-We have sought out strategic acquisitions that help us overcome existing barriers in target markets with the goal of accelerating our growth.
-We are focused on finding attractive acquisitions that enhance our market positions, provide expansion into complementary growth markets and ensure sustainable long-term profitability.
 We have developed an acquisition strategy that focuses on specific consolidation and growth opportunities in the defense and transportation markets.
-Over the last several years, we have completed multiple acquisitions as a means to diversify our customer base and expand our systems and services offerings.
+We have made strategic acquisitions that help us overcome existing barriers in target markets with the goal of accelerating our profitable growth.
+We are focused on finding attractive acquisitions that enhance our market positions, provide expansion into complementary growth markets and ensure sustainable long-term profitability and return on invested capital.
+Over the last several years, we have completed multiple acquisitions that have diversified our customer base and expanded our systems and services offerings.

-For example, in fiscal 2015 and 2016 we acquired DTECH, GATR, and TeraLogics in connection with our strategic efforts to build and expand our C4ISR business.
+For example, from fiscal 2015 through fiscal 2017 we acquired Vocality, GATR, TeraLogics, and DTECH in connection with our strategic efforts to build and expand our C4ISR business.